 My path eventually led to becoming a licensed marriage and family therapist (LMFT) in Texas.
 I also went on to become a Licensed Professional Counselor (LPC) and Licensed Chemical Dependency Counselor (LCDC).

 This gives me the ability to share and help others get through a wide range of the pains and hurts.
 It allowed me to minister to others that were facing experiences similar to what I experienced.
-It is my conviction that affairs do not have to end marriages and break up families.
+It’s my conviction that “affairs do not have to end marriages and break up families”.

 I spent the next years working with families and individuals in a variety of settings and situations.
 These settings included general hospitals, mental health hospitals, drug rehabs, homeless shelters, out-patient clinics, in home visitation, foster care, public school settings, residential treatment facilities, churches and private practice.

-Those principles combined with experience and approaches from neuropsychology have been foundational in developing my “Direct Connect” methods used in the books, webinars and resources.
+Those principles combined with experience along with discoveries and approaches from neuropsychology have been foundational in developing my “Direct Connect” methods used in the books, webinars and resources.

 After over next thirty -five years’ experience of helping others through the pain of affairs and family issues, it’s now time to share those lessons with you.